Ch. 3 Deep Water (William Douglas)

 Main Points of the chapter:

-Ø When the writer was three or four years old, his father took him to the beach in California.
+When the writer was three or four years old, his father took him to the beach in California.
+The strong waves knocked him down.

-Ø One day he went to a swimming pool.
-A boy of eighteen came here, he threw him into the deep side of the pool.
+One day he went to the swimming pool.
+An eighteen year old muscular boy arrived there and playfully threw him into the deep side of the pool.

-Ø He was nearly drowned in the swimming pool and he thought that he was going to die.
+He nearly drowned in the swimming pool and he thought that he was going to die.

-Ø Luckily, he was saved from drowning and brought out of the pool.
+Luckily, he was saved from drowning and brought out of the pool, and found himself vomiting beside the pool.

-Ø He never back to the pool.
+The incident left a permanent fear of water in his mind.
+He never went back to the pool.
 The fear of water remained with him.

-Ø Finally, he decided to get an instructor and learn to swim.
+Finally, he decided to get an instructor and learn how to swim.

-Ø The writer says, there is terror only in the fear of death, in death, there is peace.
+The writer says, there is terror only in the fear of death; in death, there is peace.
+As President Roosevelt said, “All we have to fear is fear itself.

 Very Short Type Q-Ans.